top of page

 Miranda Kishel

-Small business owners often wonder why small business owners deserve big firm strategy, and the answer is simple: every business, regardless of size, benefits from thoughtful, high-level planning.
-For decades, the financial industry has treated small business owners as if they needed simpler, scaled-down versions of big-firm strategy — “lite” planning, “lite” tax work, “lite” forecasting.
-But today’s entrepreneurs are running multiple businesses, managing real estate portfolios, investing heavily in their families’ futures, and carrying financial complexity that rivals mid-market companies.
+Small business owners often wonder why they deserve big firm strategy.
+The answer is simple: every business, regardless of size, benefits from thoughtful, high-level planning.
+For decades, the financial industry has treated small business owners as if they needed simpler, scaled-down versions of big-firm strategy.
+This “lite” planning, “lite” tax work, and “lite” forecasting are no longer sufficient.
+Today’s entrepreneurs are running multiple businesses, managing real estate portfolios, and investing heavily in their families’ futures.
+They carry financial complexities that rival mid-market companies.

 Why Small Business Owners Deserve Big Firm Strategy: Closing the Gap with Big Players